AlahmadiKw/EE239AS-Twitter-regression-Winter-2015/q2_data.rst

 * **hours**:
   The t value is considered very small and the p value is very large (>> .05).
-  It is clear that a 1st order regression line is not a good fit and hence
+  It is clear that a 1st order regression line is not a good fit.
+Or it may not be significant variable at all.
+This makes sense considering the popularity is more dependant on the specific date the event at rather than the hour.

+* **Followers Count**:
+  The t-value is a bit large but not too large and the p-value is slightly less than 0.05.
+This is still a good sign that the variable has significance and should be used.

+* **Retweet Count**:
+  Not only the t-value is large and the p-value << 0.05, the extremely strong relationship is already self-evident in the plot of tweet count over retweet count.

+* **Maximum number of followers**:

 ..
 [1] `How to Interpret Regression Analysis Results: P-values and Coefficients`_